How long does a Cloud Server resize take?

 - Online Resizes: Allow for the original sized Cloud Server to be powered on during the "Prep-Resize" step, and only powers down during the second step of the resize process.

-This includes: First Generation Resize Up and Resize Down, and Next Generation Resize Up.
+This includes: Classic v1 Resize Up and Resize Down, and Next Generation Resize Up.

 - Offline Resizes: Power down as the first "Prep-Resize" step.

-NOTE: Resizing is not available with virtual cloud servers.
-For information on your available options, see Changing the Size of Your Performance Cloud Server.
+NOTE: Resizing is not available with Standard Cloud Servers.
+For information on your available options, see Changing the Size of Your Standard Cloud Server.

 © 2011-2013 Rackspace US, Inc.